LEO0331/Mini_projects/CodingPractice/leetcode160_intersection-of-two-linked-lists.md

 # Concept
 Linked Lists, Hash, Two-pointer
 # Solution
-1. Build a Hash for one linked list and search whether it contains node of the other linked list -> time/space: O(n)
+1. Build a hash for one linked list and search whether it contains node of the other linked list -> time/space: O(n)
 ```
 /*
  * Definition for singly-linked list.